-This is the time decisions can be made re: roles and responsibilities.
-It is worth noting that the role of an SSM during a parochial vacancy is often mis-understood.
-Legally, during any vacancy, responsibility for the Parish falls to the 'sequestrators' - the Churchwardens, and the Rural Dean: it is they who have overall responsibility for the parish in question.
-As such, SSMs work / minister under their direction.
-Thus, the SSM and/or the 'Ministry Team', have no legal position, yet SSMs can often be expected to assume great responsibility for parochial matters, with zero authority.
+It is worth noting that the role of an SSM during a parochial vacancy is often misunderstood.
+Legally, during any vacancy, responsibility for the Parish falls to the 'sequestrators' - the Churchwardens, and the Rural Dean: it is they who have overall legal responsibility for the parish in question.
+However, the SSM has 'spiritual authority', in that they share the 'Cure of Souls' with the Bishop.